rstan-dev/pp4-yoomoov/README.md

 * [Back to Contents](#contents)

   ### Goals
-Goals for the First time user
+Goals for the first time user
 1. To have an intuitive website with straightforward navigation that is fully responsive.
 2. To be able to easily understand the services that are being offered, and to easily find what they are looking for through a handy search filter box.
 3. To be able to easily create a user account, leading to a user dashboard to display bookings and feedback.